dgutierrez1287/puppet-centrify/README.markdown

 Disclaimer
 ----------

-This module is provided without warrantyof any kind, the creator(s) and contributors do their best to ensure stablity but can make no warranty about the stability of this module in different environments.
+This module is provided without warranty of any kind, the creator(s) and contributors do their best to ensure stablity but can make no warranty about the stability of this module in different environments.
 The creator(s) and contributors reccomend that you test this module and all future releases of this module in your environment before use.

 Contributors
 ------------